Avaiga/taipy/README.md

 pip install taipy
 ```

-For further information, on installing Taipy on a Conda Environment or from source, <br /> please refer to the [Installation Guide](https://docs.taipy.io/en/latest/installation/).<br />
+To install Taipy on a Conda Environment or from source, please refer to the [Installation Guide](https://docs.taipy.io/en/latest/installation/).<br />
 To get started with Taipy, please refer to the [Getting Started Guide](https://docs.taipy.io/en/latest/getting_started/).

 &nbsp;